DerekGloudemans/fast-trajectory-annotator/README.md

 # fast-trajectory-annotator

 ## TODOs
-- [ ] Get i24-rcs to publish as a usable repository correctly
+- [X] Get i24-rcs to publish as a usable repository correctly
 - [ ] Shift from flat homography to i24-rcs
+- [X] Switch to GPU hardware decoder for frame loading
+- [ ] Deal with loading data in middle of buffer
 - [ ] Implement fast object initializer - arrow-key toggle through classes,arrow-key shift object position, array key adjust dimensions , press enter
 - [ ] Create array for expected travel times for each lane and each camera pair
 - [ ] Implement select_lane()